fyshhh/bridgebot/testing_documentation.md

 # Testing Documentation

 Below is a documentation of the different testing methodologies employed to ensure the website is working properly.
-Because the website can be tested easily by a single person, all the testing done was by me.
+Because the website can be tested easily by a single person, all the testing done was by us.

 ## Internal Testing
 To understand how testing is done, we must first understand how the website operates.